 helmet — There are helmets made specifically for speedskating.
 However, you can wear a bicycle, hockey, or skateboard helmet.
 Always required.

 long-sleeved jacket or shirt – Layers are highly recommended.
 The ice is cold.
 Sometimes we will stand still and listen to instructions, while other times we will be moving and generating heat.

 gloves – Should be comfortable and fit well.
-Baseball batting gloves come in junior sizes and work well.
-Always required.
+Baseball batting gloves come in junior sizes and work well, but almost any glove that fits well will do.

 long pants or sports tights – These should be comfortable and should not drag too low.